jets-mms-fom/mms_fom/README.md

 The MMS FOM is the data dictionary used by the JETS architecture, an HLA-based architecture designed to enable interoperability for medical simulation and training systems.

+The repository includes xml files for each module within the FOM, along with a PDF that provides a full description of the MMS FOM.

 The MMS FOM is currently on Version 2.0.0 with several updates planned for Version 3, including:

 * Improved body location enumerators/attributes